Chemistry at White City

 What other activities will take place on the White City campus?

 Plans for the part of the White City site situated north of the A40 are well advanced.
 Postgraduate accommodation is already open, with over 500 postgraduates and early-career researchers living on the new campus.
-The Molecular Science Research Hub is adjacent to the Translation and Innovation Hub, a flagship activity on the campus which will allow co-location with industrial partners.
+The Molecular Science Research Hub is adjacent to the I-Hub, a flagship activity on the campus which will allow co-location with industrial partners.
 The latter building will host 1000 researchers and 50 companies providing a wonderful opportunity for the breakthroughs made in the Chemistry Department to be translated and commercialised.
 This innovation ecosystem at White City will add significant value to the student learning experience and better prepare our graduates for the future.
-The Michael Uren Centre for Biomedical Engineering will also be situated on the same site.
-Proximity to the Hammersmith Hospital and its research complex which are only 5 minutes away will also ensure that our research feeds into healthcare.
-Overall, the opportunity is unique - in time, the White City campus will be equal in size and scope to its South Kensington counterpart.
+The Michael Uren Centre for Biomedical Engineering will also be situated on the same site, and a new accommodation tower is well advanced.
+Just to the south, The Invention Rooms provide an exciting venue for the College’s Advanced Hackspace and outreach activities.

 How can I contribute?